 • Oxytocin: For pain and bonding; produced during breastfeeding to facilitate bonding of mother and infant.

-In pharmaceutical form this is a very addictive drug because it promotes a feeling of connectedness with others
+In pharmaceutical form this is a very addictive drug because it promotes a feeling of connectedness

 • Thyroid stimulating hormone: (TSH) Boosts energy and helps recovery from stressful events.